 Pros and Cons of Refinancing Grad School Loans

-When considering graduate school loan refinancing, it’s important to look at both the benefits as well as the drawbacks.
+When you’re considering graduate school loan refinancing, it’s important to look at the benefits, as well as the drawbacks.

-If refinancing federal student loans, you will forfeit federal benefits and protections
+If you’re refinancing federal student loans, remember, you’ll forfeit federal benefits and protections.

 The Pros

-As noted in the chart, these are the main advantages of refinancing graduate student loans:
+As noted in the chart, these are the main advantages of refinancing your graduate student loans:

-• You may be able to get lower graduate student loan refinance rates, a reduced monthly payment, and roll what you’ve been paying on multiple loans into one monthly payment.
+• You may be able to get lower interest rates and a reduced monthly payment, and you could roll what you’ve been paying on multiple loans into one monthly payment.
+But note you may pay more interest over the life of the loan if you refinance with an extended term.

 • This could make it easier and faster to pay off your grad school loan.

-And if you’ve felt confused and lost about how to refinance your loan, you’re in the right place because SoFi’s got lots of resources for guiding you through student loan refinancing.
+And if you’ve felt confused or lost about how to refinance your loan, you’re in the right place.
+SoFi’s got lots of resources for guiding you through student loan refinancing.

 The Cons